 Extensive efforts to help individuals and families suffering from chemical dependency also began in the 1970s.
 Outpatient Chemical Dependency Services started operating in 1972.
 St. Gabriel's Regional Center for Substance Abuse opened in 1979.
 In 1998 St. Gabriel's moved to the beautiful Omaha Campus for Hope.
-The Omaha Campus for Hope is today the state's largest inpatient chemical dependency treatment facility and provides civil protective custody, detoxification, and short-term, extended care and outpatient treatment programs.

 Other social programs were launched during this period.
 The Shelter, which is a 26-bed residential program for abused women and children, started operating in 1978.
 Christus House opened in 1981 and offered a transitional living facility and a halfway house for adolescents.

 The 1990s brought many new changes for the organization.
 In 1991, the Agency and Catholic Hispanic Ministries jointly opened the Juan Diego Center in south Omaha to provide assistance to the Latino community.
 In early 1995, the agency changed its name from UCSS back to its original title of "Catholic Charities."
 Catholic Charities opened Family Passages in 1996, a HUD funded transitional living program for homeless families who are victims of domestic violence.